loraculjak/cheat-function/README.md

-# cheat-function
+# cheat ()
-The Python package will contain one function cheat().
-The cheat() function should take one argument specifying which exercise of any previous Python assignment the user of your package wants to cheat on.
-Given the exercise number, your cheat()function tells the user the correct solution.
-The cheat function should work for at least 4 exercises.
+This Python package contain one function cheat().
+The cheat() function takes one argument specifying which exercise of any previous Python assignment the user of this package wants to cheat on.
+Given the exercise number, this cheat()function tells the user the correct solution.
+The cheat function works for 4 exercises (Q3.2P.5, Q3.2P.4, Q3.2P.3, Q3.2P.2).